klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 logger.log("hasEvenNumber? " + hasEvenNumber);
 ```

-In the example we can observe the following:
+In the example, we can observe the following:

-1. The `peek` operation is used to log each element as it's processed by the stream
+1. The `peek` operation is used to log each element as it is processed by the stream
 2. The`anymatch` operation checks if there are any even numbers in the list
 3. `anyMatch` stops the processing once it finds the first even number, in our case that number is `6`
 4. The elements of the underlying `number` collection, `7` and `8`, are never consumed by the stream